barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I live in Northen California.
+I live in Northern California.
 I studied biological science at undergraduate and software engineering at graduate school.
 I enjoy the thrill of solving computer problem.
 It is a combination of imagination and harnass computing power to turn ideas into actions.
 My passion in coding drive me to pursue a career in software engineering.

 Besides coding I enjoy cooking during my spare time particular cook "from scratch".